 Thanks to this scandal, Facebook recently launched an improved way to remove third-party apps from your profile.
 We have covered that along with some other important Facebook privacy tips that could improve your general Facebook experience.

-Here is a guide that explains Facebook privacy settings in 2018.
+Here is a guide that explains Facebook privacy settings.

 1. Hide Your Personal Information